Mission and Goals

 Fellowship-trained breast imagers

 Most mammograms, including many in our local market, are read by general radiologists who have completed only 3 months of required training in breast imaging during their 5-year residency.
 These general radiologists may only read mammograms once or twice a month.
-In contrast, Dr. Amodei completed dedicated fellowship training in breast imaging at Johns Hopkins and has specialized in women’s imaging for over 14 years.
+In contrast, all of our physicians completed dedicated fellowship training in breast imaging at well-regarded programs.
+Dr. Amodei trained at The Mayo Clinic and Hopkins and has specialized in women’s imaging for over 18 years.
+Dr. Schmidt trained at Mallinckrodt, Stanford, and Yale and has been specialized in breast imaging for even longer!
+Dr. Tirada trained at UNC, GW, and Harvard.
+Dr. Kladakis trained at Georgetown, GW, and Harvard.
+More detailed bios are available below.

-What is the point of finding a tiny cancer with tomosynthesis if you can’t biopsy it accurately?
-Bay Radiology was the first facility in Anne Arundel County to offer tomosynthesis-guided biopsy, so our team is very experienced.
+What is the point of finding a tiny cancer with tomosynthesis or contrast-enhanced mammography (CEM) if you can’t biopsy it accurately?
+Bay Radiology was the first facility in Anne Arundel County to offer tomosynthesis-guided biopsy and is also the first to offer CEM-guided biopsy, so our team is very experienced.
 Stereotactic biopsies can also be performed using our system and are typically much more comfortable than procedures performed on traditional prone tables.

 Physician-performed ultrasound